josemiguelmelo/traceability-workshop/workshop/services/docs/docs/index.md

 2. Call find user by id (e.g. use id = 1)
 3. Create a new test user (e.g. username = test)

-## 2. Explore performance issues
+### 2. Explore performance issues

 In this section, use Jaeger to explore performance of requests.
 Both Jaeger services *user-management-application* and *user-roles-application* should be used.

+!!! tip
-> Explore Jaeger filters to find requests with performance issues for each service
+    Explore Jaeger filters to find requests with performance issues for each service

 For each request below, answer AT LEAST to the following questions:

     1. How many components were involved in this request?
+    2. Try to explain what each component is doing.
-    2. Which components took more time to answer and increased the response time?
+    3. Which components took more time to answer and increased the response time?
-    3. What action make it increase the overall time?
+    4. What action made it increase the overall time?
         Is it an interaction with another service?
 It is internal? 🤔

+!!! hint
+    Maybe comparing bad performance requests with better ones can give some hints on where performance leak might be.

 **Requests:**